jpastuszek/httpimagestore/README.md

 ## Usage

-To start this daemon you will need to prepar configuration as described about.
-Path to configuration file needs to be provided as last argument of `httpimagestore` daemon.
+After installation of the gem the `httpimagestore` executable is installed in **PATH**.
+This executable is used to start HTTP Image Service with given configuration file path as it's last argument.

 ### Stand alone

 In this mode `httpimagestore` daemon is listening on TCP port directly.
-This is the easiest way you can stert the daemon but it is not recommended for production use.
+This is the easiest way you can start the daemon but it is not recommended for production use.
-It is recommended to use [nginx](http://nginx.org) server in front of this daemon in porduction to buffer requests and responses.
+It is recommended to use [nginx](http://nginx.org) server in front of this daemon in production to buffer requests and responses.

 To start this daemon in foreground for testing purposes with prepared `api.conf` configuration file use: